phlex-ruby/phlex/README.md

 ### Sponsorship 💖

-Maintaining a library like this is a lot of work.
-Phlex is being actively developed and maintained by **[Joel Drapper](https://github.com/sponsors/joeldrapper)**.
-If your company benefits from this work or is likely to benefit from it in the future, please consider sponsorship.
+Maintaining a library is a lot of work.
+If your company benefits from this work or is likely to benefit from it in the future, please consider [sponsorship](https://github.com/sponsors/joeldrapper).
+Phlex is actively developed and maintained by **[Joel Drapper](https://github.com/sponsors/joeldrapper)**.

 ### Security 👮